abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

 This vulnerability was reported as a positive alert because the application ran in `Development` mode.
 ABP Framework throws exceptions for developers in the `Development` environment.
 We set the environment to `Production` and re-run the test, then the server sent a 500-Internal Error.
 Therefore this alert is false-positive.
-Further information can be found at the following issue https://github.com/abpframework/abp/issues/14177.
+Further information can be found in the following issue https://github.com/abpframework/abp/issues/14177.

-### Cookie No `HttpOnly`  [Risk: Low] — Positive (No need a fix)
+### Cookie No `HttpOnly`  [Risk: Low] — Positive (No need for a fix)

 * *[GET] — https://localhost:44378 (and there are several URLs)*